FedericoMainettiGambera/Non-Deterministic-Turing-Machin-Simulator/README.md

-# Non Deterministic Turing Machin Simulator
+# Non Deterministic Turing Machine Simulator

 Project for "Algorithm and Principles of Computer Science" course of Politecnico di Milano.